 Crows are commonly blackbirds.
-These birds are well known for their intelligence, skill, and their high adaptability feature.
+These birds are well known for their intelligence, skill, and their high adaptability.
 These birds have a very loud and harsh "caw", which is not so soothing to the ears.
-The scientific name of crow is ‘Corvus’.
+The scientific name of the crow is ‘Corvus’.
 Ravens and rooks belong to this genus along with the crows.
 All these birds belong to the Corvidae family, which includes jays, magpies, and nutcrackers.
 Crows are extremely intelligent birds.
 They are popular for their problem-solving skills and are highly famous for their amazing communication skills.
 For example, when a crow encounters or meets a mean or negative human, it will teach the other crows how to identify him.
 Another amazing fact, found by researchers is that crows never forget a face.

-Here, we will study about this amazing bird species called crow.
+Here, we will study about this amazing bird species called a crow.
 Also, we will delve into the details of this bird, studying many such amazing facts about it.

 Crows do have a bad reputation for damaging crops in the fields.
 However, their impact is quite less than what is exaggerated about this amazing bird.

 They are large birds that have shiny black feathers.
 Crows flock together in large families.
 These birds are recognized by their loud voices and also, they are marked by their intelligence.
 Crows are very clever and curious birds who have a reputation as thieves and even pranksters.
 These birds belong to a group of birds, who are known as ‘songbirds’.